CEHI-code-repos/RateStabilizingToolbox/tutorial/README.md

     <img src="photos/CatalogPane.png" width="700">
 4. Right click on the **Toolboxes** folder and select **Add Toolbox**
     <img src="photos/AddToolbox.png" width="700">
-5. Navigate to the location where you extracted the toolbox and select `RST_v2.pyt`
+5. Navigate to the location where you extracted the toolbox and select `rate_stabilizing_toolbox.pyt`
 6. The Rate Stabilizing Toolbox will now appear; expand the toolbox to reveal the Individual Data Processing and Rate Stabilizing tools

 ## Adding Your Data